libaiw/blogger/_posts/2015-04-15-Python-FTP-Server.md

 title: Simple Python to build FTP Server
 ---

-### First, how to use line of Python code to achieve FTP server
+### First, how to use one line of Python code to achieve FTP server

 This is especially useful when you want to quickly share a directory, just one line of code.